 THIS TIME on Torments, Dan looks at an insulting fabrication of history.

 One of the most prominent theories is the authorship question; namely, whether Shakespeare actually wrote Shakespeare’s plays.
 This is a real thing believed by otherwise intelligent people.
 It’s the literary equivalent of 9/11 Truthers foaming at the mouth (“blank verse can’t melt steel beams!”), demanding another explanation where one is readily apparent.
 ‘Anti-Stratfordians’, as they have come to be known, refute the son of a tradesman from Stratford having the wit and capacity to write the most celebrated canon of work in the English language, largely because he had no noble background.
+(We’ll set aside the inherent snobbery in the assertion.)

-We’ll ignore the inherent snobbery in the assertion for now.
-In any case, one of the most popular candidates for alternative authorship (posited by, seriously, J. Thomas Looney) is Edward de Vere, the 17th Earl of Oxford, who died alone and penniless in 1604 having squandered his vast estate.
+One of the most popular candidates for alternative authorship (posited by, seriously, J. Thomas Looney) is Edward de Vere, the 17th Earl of Oxford, who died alone and penniless in 1604 having squandered his vast estate.
 (The Tempest, for instance, was written in 1610.)
 This is the point where I remember that I’m writing a film review and not another academic broadside debunking the thoroughly debunked, as Roland Emmerich’s Anonymous asks, in boldest print on broadest canvas: “Was Shakespeare a fraud?”

 The film opens with the Chorus (Derek Jacobi, a proud anti-Stratfordian for what it’s worth) addressing a modern theatre with the film’s thesis, and we hurtle into Elizabethan England with Ben Jonson (Sebastian Armesto) fleeing from soldiers, who are after the playwright for hiding Shakespeare’s works.
 From there, the film leaps back and forth through time, making absolutely sure to establish that de Vere (Rhys Ifans) is the tormented genius behind the plays, and the fraudster William Shakespeare (Rafe Spall) is a smelly dunce man with a big old ruff.